rxshabN/Password-Manager/README.md

 # Password-Manager
- Created password manager React app using Tailwind CSS
+ Created password manager React app using Tailwind CSS.
+The website is live at https://rxshabn.github.io/Password-Manager/